-I was surprised to read many negative comments in aviation an travel forums, denying Lufthansa its new status, as my recent experiences witrh our national airline have been positive, sometimes outstanding.
+I was surprised to read many negative comments in aviation an travel forums, denying Lufthansa its new status, as my recent experiences witrh our national airline have been positive throughout, sometimes even outstanding.
 So this is a review of my latest Lufthansa flights to Boston and back (LEJ-MUC-BOS//BOS-FRA-LEJ) which I took with my family in economy class this summer.

 Let’s check out if Lufthansa is a five-star Airline in the eyes of the occasional, leisure orientated economy flyer.

 Lufthansas website is pretty straightforward and I find their price/calendar chart really user-friendly.
-The booking toolo goes easy on upselling and booking takes less that ten minutes altogether.
+The booking tool goes easy on the upselling and booking takes less that ten minutes altogether.
 Adding the APIS data later was a little more challenging while booking special meals and seat reservatiosn were quite easy.

 Check-in, Departure Airport

 Online check in returned one „funny“ boarding pass for noting a non-existing TSA pre membership for one of us.
-The hotline tried hard but could not sort that out.
-In the end it did not matter, but it was a little unsettling given the recently tightened U.S. border inspections.
+The hotline tried hard but could not sort it out.
+In the end it did not matter, but was a little unsettling given the recently tightened U.S. border inspections.